We know what it’s like when you have a toddler – sometimes you just NEED to get out of the house. Immediately!

 Henley Square Water Play

-The recent(ish!)
-Henley Square redevelopment has transformed Henley Beach into even more of a haven for families, and nothing is as popular for toddlers there than the in ground water feature.
+Henley Beach is a haven for families, and nothing is as popular for toddlers there than the in ground water feature.
 Grab a takeaway coffee (or iced coffee if it’s the height of summer!) and watch on as your little person chases the water spouts and plays in the reflection pool (when we say pool.. it’s not even ankle deep so no fear of any underwater mishaps here!).

 Do be aware though that there isn’t any fencing between the nearby road and the water play area so do make sure to keep a close eye on your little ones.
 If you prefer to venture a little closer to the ocean, there’s also a grassy area at the foreshore with plenty of room for toddling, wooden wave shaped seating that kids LOVE to clamber over, and an awesome shower water feature that will get your kids drenched!